ctdk/goiardi/README.md

 enough to make a minimal client sufficient to test authenticating headers.
 It is copyright 2013-2014, Jesse Nelson under the terms of the Apache 2.0 license.

-Thanks go out to the fine folks of Opscode and the Chef community for all their hard work.
+Thanks go out to the fine folks of Chef Software and the Chef community for all their hard work.

 Also, if you were wondering, Ettore Boiardi was the man behind Chef Boyardee.
 Wakka wakka.